vilemduha/blendercam/README.md

 (The full [documentation](https://blendercam.com/documentation/) can also be found on the website)
 ## 👌 Features
+> [!NOTE]
+> _All features listed below are for Blender 4.2.1 and up.
+For previous versions of Blender, check the Releases page._

 | _Feature_ | _Description_ | _Status_ |
 | ---: | :--- | :---: |